openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3-os-oauth1-ext.md

 Response Parameters:

-- `oauth_token`: The Access Token key that the Identity Service returns.
+- `oauth_token`: The Access Token key that the Identity API returns.
 - `oauth_token_secret`: The secret associated with the Access Token.
-- `oauth_expires_at` (optional): The ISO 8601 datetime at which an Access Token will expire.
+- `oauth_expires_at` (optional): The ISO 8601 date time when an Access Token expires.

 ### Request an Identity API Token: `POST /auth/tokens`